Rogerskelamen/nvim.lua/README.md

 **Please do install this one!** If you don't, [treesitter.nvim](https://github.com/nvim-treesitter/nvim-treesitter) will not work because of missing executable C compiler, which will make a mess for your neovim experience.

-For alternative choices, you could install other C compilers like [clang](https://clang.llvm.org/) which come along with llvm, and [zig](https://ziglang.org/) if you like.
+For alternative choices, you could install other C compilers like [clang](https://clang.llvm.org/) which come along with llvm, or [zig](https://ziglang.org/) if you like.

 ### [nodejs](https://nodejs.org/en/)